main street townhouse

 Another trick that we often like to do to warm up a space is to add an area rug.
 In this case, we used carpet tiles to create a fuller look.
 They usually come in 12' x 12' and are easy to apply.
 No gluing down is needed.
 And they are very easy to cut to size with just an extractor knife.

 The second requirement was three black superhero t-shirts!
 I didn't want this room to feel too childish, so I decided to turn these t-shirts into a feature that has a more artistic feel.
 I went to a comic book store on Granville Street in downtown and got three comic books that corresponds to the characters on the t-shirts.
 I tore out some of the pages (gasp!) and used the pages as the background.
 Then I framed everything inside a shadow box.
-The eldest son was a happy camper!
+This grown-up kid was a happy camper!
 In fact, he loved them so much that even after he got married and was moving out, I was told that he took these frames with him.

 Keeping it light and airy